-Peter Martell's book, First Raise a Flag: How South Sudan won the longest war but lost the peace, will be published in September 2018.
+Peter Martell's book, First Raise a Flag: How South Sudan won the longest war but lost the peace, was published in September 2018.

 ‘First Raise a Flag is an engrossing read that combines years of journalistic insight with compassionate storytelling and deciphers the complex recent history of the world’s youngest country.’ — Levison Wood, author of Walking the Nile and other works of non-fiction

 'Martell, a BBC reporter based in Juba, the new country’s capital, was there to witness the optimism and joy that greeted independence.
 His experience, gained over years of living in and reporting on the country, is invaluable and notably absent from many other accounts.
 Historical narrative and careful analysis are thus mixed with interviews with individuals chosen to illustrate the broader story.
 Each draws a new portrait.
 Martell is a sympathetic and sensitive listener and his writing powerful and moving.'
 Jason Burke, The Guardian

 ‘First Raise a Flag is an eloquently written and admirably lucid account of the dramatic birth, and ongoing death, of South Sudan.
 It is a remarkable story.
 As the world’s newest nation plunged into civil war and became a failed state, Peter Martell has been a stubborn, compassionate eyewitness, and he deserves high praise for this unflinching elegy for an ill-starred place that he has — despite everything — come to love.’ — Jon Lee Anderson, New Yorker staff writer, and author of Guerrillas: Journeys in the Insurgent World